 Whether we like it or not, summer is nearing the end.
 This means getting back to a routine, whether it’s for school, jobs, or getting children ready for school again.
 Establishing a daily routine is a great way to increase efficiency and relieve stress.
 Here’s a list of tips to help establish and maintain a routine.

 It’s no surprise that a proper sleep schedule is crucial for any routine.
 Sleep plays a key role in physical and mental health.
 Without the proper amount of sleep, it may be difficult to focus or complete tasks.
 The best practice to establish a healthy sleep schedule is to have a continuous sleep cycle.
 Try to wake up and go to bed around the same time every day, even on weekends.
 Start this habit by setting two alarms: one at bedtime and again in the morning.

 Tossing and turning?
-To help fall asleep at night, put your phone and other pieces of technology away (or even on the other side of the room) at least one hour before bedtime or try a night-time spray like Prime PM.
-Waking up can also be difficult; try setting an alarm clock on the other side of the room or check out the various sleep apps to help wake you up, like this Wake N Shake app available on iOS.
+To help fall asleep at night, put your phone and other pieces of technology away (or even on the other side of the room) at least one hour before bedtime or try a night-time spray.
+Waking up can also be difficult; try setting an alarm clock on the other side of the room or check out various sleep apps to help wake you up.

 Stay on schedule by using a planner (whether it’s a physical calendar or your phone).
 Having a planner helps to keep a running tab on all upcoming tasks, social events, and work schedules.
 Writing a schedule will provide an overview of your day and can help improve time management.
 With a visual of the day’s agenda, it’s easy to see what needs to be accomplished and when.